Narigo/blog/posts/published/spray-with-drips/spray-with-drips.md

 mechanisms.
 For example not only a "drawing on canvas" but also using PixiJS instead of native canvas drawing or even creating an SVG from the shapes that should be drawn while pressing the pointer.

-In the [dropping-spray code repository](https://github.com/Narigo/dropping-spray) you can have a look into the final code and how to use it.
-There is also [an online demo of the dropping spray](https://narigo.github.io/dropping-spray/) available.
+In the [dripping-spray code repository](https://github.com/Narigo/dripping-spray) you can have a look into the final code and how to use it.
+There is also [an online demo of the dripping spray](https://narigo.github.io/dripping-spray/) available.

 ![Example of the final spray](example.gif)

+**update:** *changed "dropping" to "dripping" spray thanks to [@cowglow](https://twitter.com/cowglow)*